Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How much does the Princeton Review SAT prep course cost?

-The Princeton Review SAT prep options range widely in price, from around $200 for their basic Self-paced course up to nearly $2,300 for their top end 1500+ course.
+The Princeton Review SAT prep options range widely in price, from around $300 for their basic Self-paced course up to $7,000+ for their top-end 1500+ course.

 Does Princeton Review have live classes?

 Yes.
-All Princeton Review SAT course options, except for the Self-Paced course, offer a live class component which can be taken live online or in-person.
+The Princeton Review Essentials and 1400+ course formats offer a live class component, which can be taken live online or in-person.

 Is Princeton Review SAT prep worth it?